iportilla/mysite/README.md

 8. Great!
 Let's now run a Docker container based on this image.
 Run the following command:

- `docker run busybox echo "Hello World from busybox`
+ `docker run busybox echo "Hello World from busybox"`

 9. Let's run a terminal in the busybox container with: